nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_constructing_coded_structures.md

 ## What is a Coded Clinical Structure ##

-A coded clinical structure is a FHIR resource or a number of resources populated with the elements required to define a discrete clinical concept or group of concepts, for example an allergy or a list of allergies.
+A coded clinical structure is a FHIR Resource or a number of resources populated with the elements required to define a discrete clinical concept or group of concepts, for example an allergy or a list of allergies.
 The coded structure will be referenced from a document section and may also reference another coded clinical structure or structures.

 ## Coded structures supported by ITK3 eDischarge ##